prancer-io/cloud-validation-framework/docs/docs/configuration/secrets.md

-In order to connect to the back-end API system, **Prancer** can leverage secrets from different sources when required.
+In order to connect to a back-end API system, **Prancer** can leverage secrets from different sources when required.

 # Providing secrets to Prancer